Explore how your team can use Hiver.

 3. Zendesk

+This helps your IT and HR teams respond to employees on time, and get more efficient at managing their workload.
 It’s worth noting that Zendesk is quite expensive and has a more intricate setup process compared to other software in its category.

 Zendesk UI

-Zendesk subscription pricing plans:
+Zendesk pricing plans:

 • Suite Team at $55 per user per month